Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Action Gradients and MIS Trees

-\end{linenomath*} where $D_\nu f$ is the Jacobian matrix of $f$ w.r.t. $\nu$.
-Unfortunately in many settings $n_{\nu}<n_{s}$ and the map $\nu\mapsto f(s,a,\nu)$ is not a bijection but rather an embedding into a lower-dimensional manifold in $\mathbb{R}^{n_{s}}$.
-In this situation, the density $p(s^\prime \mid s,a)$ is not defined with respect to the usual Lebesgue measure on $\mathbb{R}^{n_{s}}$, rather with respect to the induced measure on the manifold.
-In this case, the Area Formula allows us to compute the resulting density. \citet{Negro22} recently proved in Theorem 4.1 a closed-form expression of the Area Formula for locally Lipschitz maps.
-If $f$ is locally Lipschitz, and it holds that $\operatorname{rank}(D_\nu f)=n_\nu$ a.e., then the induced probability measure over $s^\prime$ is absolutely continuous w.r.t. the Hausdorff measure $\mathcal{H}^{n_\nu}$ on $\mathbb{R}^{n_s}$, and its Radon-Nykodym derivative satisfies \begin{linenomath*}
+\end{linenomath*} where $D_\xi f$ is the Jacobian matrix of $f$ w.r.t. $\xi$.
+However, it is often the case that $n_{\xi}<n_s$ and $\xi\mapsto f(s,a,\xi)$ is an embedding into an $n_{\xi}$-dimensional manifold rather than a bijection.
+Then $p_T(s^\prime {\mid} s,a)$ is a density with respect to the induced manifold measure, not Lebesgue measure, and the Area Formula~\cite[Theorem 3.2.3]{Federer69book} applies. \citeauthor{Negro22}~[\citeyear{Negro22}] gives the following locally Lipschitz form for $f$ and the induced density $p_T$: \begin{manualtheorem}{4.1}~\cite{Negro22} If $f$ is locally Lipschitz, and it holds that $\operatorname{rank}(D_\xi f)=n_\xi$ a.e., then the induced probability measure over $s^\prime$ is absolutely continuous w.r.t. the Hausdorff measure $\mathcal{H}^{n_\xi}$ on $\mathbb{R}^{n_s}$, and its Radon-Nikodym derivative is \begin{linenomath*}

-\end{linenomath*} or $0$ when there are no such $\nu^{*}$, where the $n_{\nu}$-dimensional Jacobian is given by the Cauchy-Binet formula: $J_{n_{\nu}}f(x,a,\nu)=\sqrt{\det((D_\nu f)^t \cdot (D_\nu f))}$.
-This mandates that we'd be able to: (1) Obtain all solutions $\{\nu^{*}:f(s,a,\nu^{*})=s^\prime\}$; (2) Compute the Jacobian matrix $D_\nu f$.
-Often in robotics and physical domains, $f$ is a physical simulator defined by continuous-time dynamics integrated in time, with either initial conditions that are perturbed by $\nu$ or with noise injected to the output.
-Differentiable physical simulators is a growing research field \citep{Qiao20icml,Freeman21nips_datasets,Howell22arxiv}, and under certain conditions both cases can meet requirements (1) and (2).